NetDenizen/hairsnip-archive-viewer/README.md

 Fields 8, and 13-15 include their respective minimum and maximum values in their titles.

-Underneath every field, the number of selected options is displayed, and if there are negating options, the number of those will be shown in parentheses.
+Underneath every field, the number of selected options is displayed.

 1. Field to select the SQLite database to open.
 It also includes a status indicator, which will display the time taken to load the selected SQLite file.
 Note that when one is selected, the interface will completely freeze until it is loaded, which should take a few seconds.
 Only fields 1-4 are visible before that point.